docker-mailserver/docker-mailserver/docs/content/faq.md

 proxy_interfaces = X.X.X.X (your public IP)
 ```

+For reverse proxy support you will want to view [our dedicated guide][docs::examples::reverse-proxy].

+### How to restrict login by IP?

+There are a few ways you could approach this, see [this discussion answer][gh-discussion::restrict-login-by-ip] for advice.

 ### How to adjust settings with the `user-patches.sh` script

 Suppose you want to change a number of settings that are not listed as variables or add things to the server that are not included?